siddharth201/MyNotes/SwiftUI/SwiftUIs_PropertyWrappers/2_@State.md

 ## 6. Can `@State` store classes?

 Yes, but UI updates only when the reference changes, not internal properties.

+## Sate